ArnauldAnguh/usChat-FrontEnd/README.md

-This is the front-end of the usChat app. u can view the backend repo here [usChat-Backend](https://github.com/ArnauldAnguh/usChat)
+This is the front-end of the usChat app. view the backend repo using this link [UsChat Backend](https://github.com/ArnauldAnguh/usChat)

 ## Available Script

-In the project directory, you can run:
+In the project directory, run the following commands:

-### `npm start`
+### `npm start` : this command script starts the development server of the app